saumya/NodeOrmApi_104/README.md

 Study of [Sequelize][1s] ORM by making a project with it.

-Now it has different UI as another projects.
+It has different UI as another projects.
 This is the base project for the API server.

 ### Status